Table of Contents

 This example shows how to create a sip of type content to distribute Coresuite Customize Optimizer Rules across Databases.

-- Create a folder (named e.g. My Customize Rules sip) with a subfolder named COR_Customize (mandatory) and another with a subfolder named COCU (mandatory) within the COR_Customize folder.
+- Create a folder (named e.g. My Customize Rules sip) with a subfolder named COR_Customize (mandatory) and another subfolder named COCU (mandatory) within the COR_Customize folder.

 - Export your required Coresuite Customize Optimizer Rule(s) to the COCU folder.